welch-lab/RcppPlanc/cran-comments.md

   Some Unix compilers require LF line endings.
 ```

   These are not included in the tarball, they are downloaded at configure time.
+On UNIX-alikes this note is limited to
+  `src/_deps/hwloc-src/contrib/android/AndroidApp/lstopo/src/main/cpp/lib.c`

 ``` <!-- language: lang-none -->
 ❯ checking compilation flags used ...
 NOTE